Michael Franken: Personal life

 Franken was born the youngest of nine children in rural Sioux County, Iowa.
 His father was a machinist and blacksmith, while his mother was a school teacher.
 Franken joined the U.S. Navy at the age of 22 at the urging of an older brother.

 In 1989, he married his wife Jordan.
 Together, they have two children.
-Franken lives in downtown Sioux City, Iowa.
+Franken lives in Alexandria, Virginia.